AI Security Threats: Washington 2026 Critical Alert

 12-month control checklist

-- Ownership: name an AI security lead, tie risk to a single exec, and report quarterly to the board.
+- Ownership: name an AI security lead, tie risk to a single exec, and report quarterly to the board - consider executive training like the AI Learning Path for CIOs.

 - Inventory: map all models, prompts, datasets, plugins, embeddings, and LLM calls across the business.